JosephRedfern/RedBlog/README.md

 Installation
 ---------------
 There is no formal installer.
-Just copy the files to your web server, edit the settings.php file to match your mysql database details & the other could of options, and you should be good to go.
+Just copy the files to your web server, edit the settings.php file to match your mysql database details & the other couple of options, and you should be good to go.

 The redblog.sql file comes with an account for you to use - the username is "demo", and the password is... suprise suprise, "password".
 You should get rid of this account ASAP (or at the very least, change the password!).